 Sterling stutters as UK negative rates speculation swirls

-The pound has shed some of its post-Brexit trade deal gains this week, as traders refocussed on the impact of the COVID-19 crisis after restrictions in Britain were tightened.
+The pound has shed some of its post-Brexit trade deal gains this week, as traders refocused on the impact of the COVID-19 crisis after restrictions in Britain were tightened.

-Sterling was broadly flat against the dollar, trading around the $1.36 mark.
+Sterling fell as much as half a percent against the broadly stronger dollar to $1.3537.
 It climbed above $1.37 for the first time since May 2018 on Monday.

 Money markets now expect the central bank to take benchmark interest rates into negative territory as early as May, compared with an August estimate just after the Brexit trade deal was struck last month.